What Is an Arm Lift?

 You will be instructed to keep your arms elevated for several days following surgery.
 Our surgeons encourage light walking during the first several days of recovery in order to minimize complications.
 You should avoid heavy lifting and vigorous exercise for up to several weeks after your procedure.
 You will be permitted to return to work and other everyday activities within a few days, provided you are relatively sedentary.

-Initial incisions will heal within 2 weeks.
-Healing will continue for many weeks, and possible numbness and other side effects will resolve on their own over time.
+Patient experiences vary after arm lift surgery.
+Typically, initial incisions heal within 2 weeks and continue to improve for many weeks.
+Possible numbness and other side effects usually resolve on their own over time.

 What are the long-term effects of an arm lift?

 You must practice diligent sun protection until the healing process is fully complete.
-Following your arm lift, it may take a year or more for incision lines to refine and fade.
+It may take a year or more for incision lines to refine and fade; although healing varies between patients.
 You'll need to follow your plastic surgeon's long-term instructions and attend follow-up visits as scheduled.

 How long will my arm lift results last?